Facebook's "On This Day" feature has just kindly informed me that I made this tunic dress on July 26th 2011 - so it's six years old today!

 I've been wearing this tunic pretty much all the time while the weather's been warm, and I definitely need to make some more.
 It's such an easy-to-wear style, it looks great with jeans, and it's lovely and soft and floaty and comfortable.
-Lisa from Off With Her Head Millinery clearly agrees with me, as she's just ordered her third one in this length (thank you Lisa!), so I thought it was about time to add the option to some of the fabrics in the shop.
+Lisa from Off With Her Head Millinery clearly agrees with me, as she's just ordered her third one in this length - thank you Lisa!

 I'm not offering tunic lengths in the children's sizes at the moment, mainly because the nice thing about these dresses is that they naturally turn into tunics as kids grow.
 If I make them too short in the first place they won't last as long, and I think it would be a shame for them to be outgrown too quickly.
 But for those of us who aren't getting taller any time soon - tunics are now available!